 Restoring an expired or deleted domain

-If you don't renew a domain before the end of the late-renewal period or if you accidentally delete the domain, some registries for top-level domains (TLDs) allow you to restore the domain before it becomes available for others to register.
+If you don't renew a domain before the end of the late-renewal period or if you accidentally delete the domain, for some registries for top-level domains (TLDs), you can restore the domain before it becomes available for others to register.

 When a domain is deleted or it passes the end of the late-renewal period, it no longer appears in the Amazon Route 53 console.